 My favourite of all was the portrait of Mary Seacole, the often overlooked heroine of the Crimean War, where Florence Nightingale gets all the glory.
-She travelled to the Crimea at her own expense and became a familiar figures at the battle front taking food, drink and her nursing skills to the injured and dying.
-Sadly she was declared bankrupt after the war and although funds were raised by those who knew her work and she wrote a book (the first autobiography by a black women in Britain) she was dogged by lack of money.
+She travelled to the Crimea at her own expense and became a familiar figure at the battlefront taking food, drink and her nursing skills to the injured and dying.
+Sadly she was declared bankrupt after the war and although funds were raised by those who knew her work and she wrote a book (the first autobiography by a black woman in Britain) she was dogged by lack of money.
 Her statue by St Thomas’s hospital where there is the Florence Nightingale Museum, shows the tribute being paid to her in the 21st century.

-Dame Laura Knight was self taught and women were denied access to nude models at the time so this portrait of the model with Laura in shot is a triumph over oppressive practices of early 1900s.
+Dame Laura Knight was self-taught and women were denied access to nude models at the time so this portrait of the model with Laura in shot is a triumph over oppressive practices of early 1900s.
 She was also the first woman to be elected to the Royal Academy in 1936 despite it being in existence since its foundation in 1768!

 As a great tennis fan, I was delighted to see Virginia Wade featured as she was such a leading player for so many years and won Wimbledon in 1977, the centenary of Wimbledon and the Queen’s Silver jubilee year.

 Dr Elizabeth Garrett Anderson fought to qualify as a doctor at a time when women were not admitted to the profession and then fought to join the British Medical Association in 1873.
 She set up treatment areas for women that grew to become the New Hospital for Women which still exists in London although it was renamed the Elizabeth Garrett Anderson Hospital after her death.
 She was also an active suffragist, although not as active as her sister Millicent Fawcett (see below) – what a family!